-The symbol table shows symbol change with time.
+The symbol table shows modulated symbol stream.
 You can display this table in the symbol table analysis in the digital modulation analysis (refer to page 3-60).

-The Scale menu for the symbol table contains the following controls (see Figure 3-151):
+View: Scale Menu The Scale menu for the symbol table contains the following controls (see Figure 3-151): Radix.

-Radix.
 Selects the radix for displaying the table from hexadecimal digit (Hex), octal digit (Oct), and binary digit (Bin).
 Rotate.
 Sets the value start position.
 The setting range is 0 to 3.
 This item is invalid in $1/4\pi$ QPSK and GMSK modulations because absolute coordinates have no meaning.
 Decoding Start Position.
-Selects the decoding start position for the ASK, FSK, and GFSK signals with the decoding format of Manchester or Miller.

-- Auto.
-Determines the decoding start position automatically. - 0.
-Starts decoding from the beginning of a symbol. - +1.
+Selects the decoding start position for the ASK, FSK, and GFSK signals with the decoding format of Manchester or Miller. • Auto.
+Determines the decoding start position automatically. • 0.
+Starts decoding from the beginning of a symbol. ■ +1.
 Delays the decoding start position by half a symbol.
 Sequence.
 Selects how to determine the symbol value for the D8PSK signals.
-Valid when D8PSK is selected as Modulation Type in the Meas Setup menu.
+Valid when D8PSK is selected as Modulation Type in the Meas Setup menu. • Code.

-- Code.
 Selects the code sequence that determines the symbol value by the phase difference between the current and the previous symbols using Gray code.
-For example, when the phase difference is $\pi/2$ , the symbol value is 3. - Phase.
+For example, when the phase difference is $\pi/2$ , the symbol value is 3.
+Phase.
 Selects the phase sequence that determines the symbol value by the phase angle directly.
-For example, when the phase angle is $\pi/2$ , the symbol value is 2.
+For example, when the phase angle is π/2, the symbol value is 2.
 See Figure 3-150.
+Phase sequence $\begin{array}{c c} 2 & & 3 \\ 3 & 1 & 2 \\ \pi/4 & \end{array}$ Code sequence $\begin{array}{c c} 3 \\ 2 \\ \pi/4 \end{array}$